RyanJMcBride/MMAProject-draft-/README.md

 # UFC Fight webscraping and analysis of 'MMA Math'

+This is just an initial draft and data exploration.
+The Fightdata repo is the final repo.
 Uses Python's Pandas, BeautifulSoup and Requests.

 Run the fight scraper if csv isnt current.
 Last updated **17/02/21**.